 “What is going on?”
 I asked as I sat back down and a sharp shushing came from Periclum.

-“Sorry, you were communicating through the radio.
+“Sorry, you were communicating on the radio.
 We should only talk through the cable from now on…”

 He seemed to stop mid-sentence.
 I was looking towards the EMC and confused.
 Why had he stopped?
 I turned my head.
-That moment, my heart was in my throat.
+At that moment, my heart was in my throat.
 My breathing became deeper and quicker, and my fear level increased so much.

 Something stood over me that had just come through the door.
 It seemed gigantic, bigger than I remember.
-It was a Stilla.
+It was one of those giant ants.
+It was a Stilla!

 “Anything, let’s do it.”